Jaguar I-Pace review: running costs & insurance

-The Jaguar I-Pace is expensive to buy, but still very competitive with its rivals on purchase and running costs
+The Jaguar I-Pace is expensive to buy, but there are still some savings to be had in terms of running costs

 Jaguar I-Pace insurance group